Dual Ascent Diffusion for Inverse Problems: Experiments

 \subsection{Ablation Studies}

 \paragraph{Evaluation of time efficiency and quality of samples.} One of the most limiting factors of sampling speed for diffusion-based methods is the number of neural function evaluations (NFEs).
-It measures the number of times the underlying neural network is called during computation, which in our case is the number of times we call the score model during inference.
+It measures the number of score model evaluations performed during inference.
 Therefore, we assess the average sampling time and sample quality of our method and of existing baselines as a function of the number of NFEs in Fig.~\ref{fig:sample_time}.
 For the same number of NFEs, \Method achieves better perceptual quality and faster sampling speed compared to DAPS.
 The enhanced computational efficiency is a consequence of two key factors: reduced backpropagation requirements for gradient calculations and the absence of supplementary MCMC procedures within sampling iterations, both of which are present in the DAPS framework.

 \paragraph{Effect of dual variable and noising step.} To illustrate the importance of dual variable $\mathbf{u}$ and the additional noising step (Eq.~\ref{eq:forward}) in our algorithm, we conduct an experiment to compare \Method (with noise, with $\mathbf{u}$) to three other variants: Diff-PnP-HQS (no noise, no $\mathbf{u}$), Diff-PnP-ADMM (no noise, with $\mathbf{u}$), and DDiff-HQS (with noise, no $\mathbf{u}$) in Table~\ref{tab:three_variants_table}.
 Our analysis indicates that the dual variable implementation alone decreases performance, as evidenced by Diff-PnP-ADMM's inferior metrics compared to Diff-PnP-HQS.
 Without the noising step, the dual variable introduces high-frequency artifacts that compromise the diffusion model's efficacy.
 However, when incorporated alongside the noising step, the dual variable yields a substantial enhancement in performance, as evidenced by the superior quantitative metrics achieved by \Method compared to DDiff-HQS.
 Our experimental results confirm that both components\textemdash dual variable and noising step\textemdash must be implemented together, as demonstrated by the significant performance improvement observed when transitioning from Diff-PnP-HQS to \Method.